Dell iDRAC Monitoring

 Raid Monitoring

-By choosing the Raid Monitoring script, you will be able to get access to this data:
+By choosing the Raid Monitoring driver, you will be able to get access to this data:

 Most common values on which you might want setup an alert are: